mavolin/adam/README.md

 ## Contributing

-Pull requests and issues are much appreciated.
+Both pull requests and issues are much appreciated.
 Check out the [contributing guidelines](./CONTRIBUTING.md) for more information.

-You can also add translations using adam's [POEditor page](https://poeditor.com/join/project?hash=yLTbnUFjXW).
+You can also help to localize adam on our [POEditor page](https://poeditor.com/join/project?hash=yLTbnUFjXW).

 ## License